MartinStieber/SPC_2024_project_embed/README.md

 ## License

 This project is licensed under the GNU General Public License (GPL) version 3.0.
-See the [LICENSE.txt](LICENSE.txt) file for details.
+See the [LICENSE](LICENSE) file for details.

 The TM1637 library included in this project is licensed under the GNU Lesser General Public License (LGPL) version 3.0.
 See the [LICENSE-LGPL-3.0.txt](LICENSE-LGPL-3.0.txt) file for details.
 The original library can be found at https://github.com/avishorp/TM1637.